radius-project/community/README.md

 * make sure the suffix is correct for the numeral: `st`, `nd`, `th` so it reads right like `22nd` and not `22th` -->

-### Office Hours
+## Office Hours

 In addition to the community calls, we want to engage with the community 1:1 via Office hour sessions to help them get started with Radius.
-The Radius core team will be available between 9:30 AM - 10:00 AM PST on Wednesdays to help answer questions.
-Office hours are designed for ALL and are not limited to those who commit source code.
+The Radius engineering team will be available between 9:30 AM - 10:00 AM PST on Wednesdays to help answer questions.
+Office hours are designed for anyone and not just Radius contributors.
 This is a great opportunity to ask questions, share feedback, or discuss anything related to Radius.

 | Asset | Link        |
 |:-----------|:------------|